SDA-SE/sda-dropwizard-commons/sda-commons-server-dropwizard/README.md

 The [`MetadataContextBundle`](./src/main/java/org/sdase/commons/server/dropwizard/bundles/MetadataContextBundle.java)
 enables the metadata context handling for an application.

+If you want to make use of the data in the metadata context, you should read the [dedicated documentation](./docs/metadata-context.md).
+If your service is required to support the metadata context but is not interested in the data, continue here:

 Services that use the bundle
 - can access the current [`MetadataContext`](./src/main/java/org/sdase/commons/server/dropwizard/metadata/MetadataContext.java)
   in their implementation